Accessing VMFS datastore

 iSCSI connection

-Naturally, such set up is not for cases where datastore is saved on a file server or NAS with built-in iSCSI support.
+Naturally, such a setup is not for cases where datastore is saved on a file server or NAS with built-in iSCSI support.
 In this case, just establish a link to the required datastore using Microsoft iSCSI initiator.

 SSH connection

-We don't recommend using SSH for VMFS disks, as SSH protocol works about 30 times slower than direct connection for single disk.
-We recommend to use SSH with Uneraser mode to estimate approximately recovery results, unless there is no other way to access SSH.
+We don't recommend using SSH for VMFS disks, as SSH protocol works about 30 times slower than direct connection for a single disk.
+We recommend using SSH with Uneraser mode to estimate approximate recovery results unless there is no other way to access SSH.

 Please see corresponding section for more details and tips.